 They say the best things in life are free (and we agree).
 We say volunteering abroad is one of the best things you’ll do in your life (and our volunteers agree), and with the right know-how, time and preparation, you’ll understand how to volunteer abroad for free.

-- Cut your volunteer travel costs
+- Learn how to cut your volunteer travel costs

-- Finding the most affordable volunteer programs
+- Find the most affordable volunteer programs

-- Extra travel costs to consider
+- Discover the extra travel costs you need to consider

-- Alternative free volunteer abroad options
+- See if you qualify for these free volunteer abroad options

 Want to keep your travel costs to an absolute minimum?
 The good news is that you’ve already found IVHQ - the most trusted and affordable volunteer travel provider.
-When volunteering abroad with IVHQ, your program fee goes directly to the in-country organization and covers your accommodation, meals, airport pick up and 24/7 in-country support.
+When volunteering abroad with IVHQ, your Program Fee goes directly to the in-country organization and covers your accommodation, meals, airport pick up and 24/7 in-country support.
 This offers an incredibly affordable and safe way to travel internationally and provide valuable support to communities who value your support.

 For example, as a volunteer in Cambodia, you’ll contribute $350 for 2 weeks on a volunteer program.
 This means you’re paying as little as $25 per day!
 That’s $25 for comfortable accommodation, local meals and 24/7 support from a dedicated local team.